LarrysGIT/LSAutoPurchaseTBC/README.md

 # Use case

-My character learned tailoring enchanting, I usually buy clothes from auction, craft and disenchant.
-I am tried of calcuting the number of bolts in my bag and buy the right number of other martrials from merchant.
+My character learned tailoring and enchanting, I usually buy clothes from auction, craft and disenchant.
+I am tried of calcuting the number of bolts in my bag and buy the right number of other martrials from merchants.

 `/LSAutoPurchaseTBC Bolt of Silk Cloth:/3;Blue Dye:*2;Fine Thread:*2`

-The above macro can purchase the right number of blue dyes and fine threads from merchant.
+The above macro can purchase the right number of blue dyes and fine threads from merchant, based on the number of bolt of silk cloth.

-Run the macro anytime, it checks the numbers.
+Run the macro anytime, it checks the numbers as the following image,

 ![image info](./Images/1.png)

-Talk to a merchant, and run the macro again, if the merchant has right items, the macro will do the purchase.
+Talk to a merchant, and run the macro again, if the merchant has right items available, the macro will do the purchase.

 ![image info](./Images/2.png)